-Value changed from £150,000 to £500,000 before Board approval is requested.
+Value over £500,000 before Board approval is requested.

 3.1 DEFINITION

 The capital programme includes all expenditure on land, buildings, equipment, including IT equipment and infrastructure, software, fixtures, fittings, furniture and associated costs whether or not they are funded from capital grants or capitalised for inclusion in the College's financial statements.
 Expenditure of this type can only be considered as part of the capital programme approved by the Board of Governors.